mixedbread-ai/typescript-sdk/README.md

 const embeddings = await mxbai.embeddings({
     model: "mixedbread-ai/mxbai-embed-large-v1",
     input: ["I like to eat apples.", "I like to eat bananas."],
-    prompt: "Represent this sentence for searching relevant passages" });
+    prompt: "Represent this sentence for searching relevant passages:"
+});

 console.log(embeddings);